h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-java-runtime/scoring-pipeline-deployment-in-java-runtime.md

 :quit
 ```

-The MOJO predicted the Hydraulic System cooling condition for each row within the batch of Hydraulic System test data we passed to it.
+The MOJO predicted the Hydraulic System cooling condition for each row within the batch of Hydraulic System test data we provided.
 You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
-The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means it is operating at full efficiency.
+The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency, and 100 means operating at full efficiency.

-So that is how you execute the MOJO scoring pipeline to do batch scoring using Sparkling Water.
+With the above in mind, that is how you execute the MOJO scoring pipeline to do batch scoring using Sparkling Water.

 ### Resources